2021-26 Strategic Plan:

 - $100M over five years for Indigenous arts and culture

-- Develop and implement a Northern Arts Strategy to strengthen the Council’s presence, interactions, and support for artistic and literary activity in the North of Canada.
+- Develop and implement a Northern Roadmap to strengthen the Council’s presence, interactions, and support for artistic and literary activity in the North of Canada.

 - Develop and implement new grant management tools to ensure equitable access to project funding for artists, arts groups, and organizations in all regions of the country.